Posts Tagged ‘aging’

 Collagen is important to youthful skin, but as we age collagen production slows down.
 Loss of collagen causes the dermal layer of skin to thin and reduces the skins ability to retain elasticity (from elastin) and moisture (from hyaluronic acid).
 This leads to the domino effect, as loss of elastin causes laxity in the skin and reduced hyaluronic acid which cause skin to be dryer, less supple and thinner.

-Professional chemical peels, laser and IPL treatments can help to stimulate collagen production.
+Professional chemical peels, laser and IPL treatments can help to stimulate collagen production. some treatments offer short term improvement in increased collagen production, treatments such as laser resurfacing and Ultherapy offer longer lasting effects.
 Beyond professional treatments, a skin care program that includes continuous use of Tretinoin (Retin-A), topical vitamin -C and full spectrum sunscreen will help with collagen production.
 Tretinoin (Retin-A) is an effective way to stimulate collagen synthesis.
+Vitamin C is nessacerry to produce collagen and it protects skin from both UVA and UVB, by neutralizing the UV rays.
 Sun exposure degrades collagen so it is essential to use a good sunblock daily.
-Vitamin C is nessacerry to produce collagen and it protects skin from both UVA and UVB, by neutralizing the UV rays.
+Another tip to prevent collagen loss add a topical Resveratrol to your night time skin regimen.

 Pigmentation Melanocyte